 Editor’s note: For Hawaii’s Nov.
 3 General Election, Civil Beat asked candidates to answer some questions about where they stand on various issues and what their priorities will be if elected.

 The following came from Lisa Marten, Democratic candidate for state House District 51, which includes Kailua and Waimanalo.
-The other Democratic candidates are Alan Akao, Coby Chock and Scott Grimmer.
+The other candidates are Republican Kukana Kama-Toth and Erik Ho of the Aloha Aina Party.

 1. Hawaii has been deeply affected by the coronavirus pandemic.
 Perhaps the biggest impact is to the economy and the tourism industry, which has been Hawaii’s biggest economic driver.
 Do you think state leaders have handled the response to the virus effectively, including the approach to testing and health care as well as the stay-at-home orders that have caused serious economic harm?
 What would you have done differently?

 We could have kept more of our local economy open, kept kids in school, maintained preventive and elective medical care, and avoided social isolation.
 Based on science, we should have promoted universal mask wearing from the start.
-By May, we had “flattened the curve,” increased our testing capacity and hospital readiness, and learned more about transmission and treatment.
-Yet we did not reopen outdoor spaces or allow interisland travel.
 Batch testing for sentinel surveillance of high interest groups is affordable and should be in use to strategically monitor so we can crack down early on hot spots, and ease unwarranted restrictions.

 When a shutdown was planned, human resources should have been shifted immediately to help the Department of Labor process unemployment claims and to help applicants for federal assistance fill out forms correctly.